SunnyMaximo/iot-nxpimxa71ch-c/provision_a71ch_for_watson_iot_demo.md

 ## 2 Credential preparation and injection

-To prepare and inject the credentials for the A71CH, ensure you have a working combination of *MCIMX6UL-EVKB* and *A71CH* boards.
+To prepare and inject the Credentials for the A71CH, ensure you have a working combination of *MCIMX6UL-EVKB* and *A71CH* boards.
 The following tools are used in this step:

-* OpenSSL (openssl) is used to create the credentials.
+* OpenSSL (openssl) is used to create the Credentials.
 * The A71CH Configure tool (a71chConfig_i2c_imx) is used to retrieve the UID from the A71CH and to inject key pair and client certificate.
 * The unix command line utilities grep and awk are used to extract bytes forming the UID part